 Visitors can access the backcountry by foot, mountain bike, horseback, or personal vehicle.
 For those accessing by personal vehicle or horse, a permit is required.
 A permit is not needed if accessing by foot, mountain bike, skis, or snowshoes.

-Up to 35 vehicle permits will be available at one time during the summer season (mid-May thru October) as conditions allow.
+Up to 35 vehicle permits will be available at one time during the summer season (mid-May through October) as conditions allow.
 The backcountry is inaccessible to vehicles past the Cabin District from November 1 to May 14.
 Permits are only valid between operating hours on the date of access; no overnight access is granted.
 There is no additional fee for this non-transferable permit beyond the preserve entrance fee.
 Permits can be revoked for violations of preserve rules & regulations.